knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 Then the Configuration reconciler creates a `Revision` resource and the reconciler for the latter will create a Pod Autoscaler(PA) resource along with the K8s deployment for the service.
 The Route reconciler will create the `Ingress` resource that will be picked up by the Knative net-* components responsible for managing traffic locally in the cluster and externally to the cluster.

-Now, the creation of the PA triggers the KPA reconciler, which goes through certain steps in order to set up an autoscaling configuration for the revision:
+Now, the creation of the PA triggers the KPA reconciler, which goes through certain steps to set up an autoscaling configuration for the revision:

 - creates an internal Decider resource that holds the initial desired scale in `decider.Status.DesiredScale`and sets up a pod scaler via the multi-scaler component.
 The pod scaler calculates a new Scale result every two seconds and makes a decision based on the condition `decider.Status.DesiredScale != scaledResult.DesiredPodCount` whether to trigger a new reconciliation for the KPA reconciler.
-Goal is the KPA to get the latest scale result.
+The goal is the KPA to get the latest scale result.

 - creates a Metric resource that triggers the metrics collector controller to set up a scraper for the revision pods.